AriFordsham/GHCWiki/building/preparation/windows.md

-# Building GHC on msys2
+# Building GHC on Windows

-This page documents the instructions for setting up a Windows build using [ msys2](http://sourceforge.net/projects/msys2/), which is a fairly complete build of MinGW + the msys tools.
-It is self contained and fixes several pesky bugs with the traditional implementation.
-It's also smaller and has a convenient package manager, `pacman`.
+This page documents the instructions for setting up a Windows build using [ MSYS2](http://sourceforge.net/projects/msys2/), which is a fairly complete build of MinGW + the MSYS2 tools.

 This guide should get you running in \~5 minutes, modulo download speeds.